 Explanations of Galaxy S21 screen lock types

 As shown in the screenshot above, you need to choose a “base” screen lock type to lock Galaxy S21 screen.
 Other Galaxy S21 lock screen settings are explained in this guide.

 You can simply swipe to unlock the phone and use it.
 So, there is NO security at all.
 The swipe actually is designed to avoid inadvertent touches.

-Swipe to unlock (or slide to unlock) is very popular in the early days of smartphones when touchscreen was replacing keypad.
+Swipe to unlock (or slide to unlock) was very popular in the early days of smartphones when touchscreen was replacing keypad.

 But the situation changed.
 Galaxy S21 may be as powerful as your laptop.
 You can do most things that a computer can.